nixworks/public/news/2009/09/22/README.md

 ## [2009-09-22](/news/2009/09/22/index.md)

 ### [ American Mesac Damas is extradited from Haiti to stand trial for the murders of his six family members in Florida, USA.](/news/2009/09/22/american-mesac-damas-is-extradited-from-haiti-to-stand-trial-for-the-murders-of-his-six-family-members-in-florida-usa.md)
-_Context: FL, Haiti, Mesac Damas, USA_
+_Context: Florida, Haiti, Mesac Damas, USA_

 ### [ A mid-air collision destroys Iran's only AWACS equipped aircraft, an Ilyushin Il-76MD. ([http://www2.debka.com/headline.php?hid=6280 Debka]), ([http://www.defensenews.com/story.php?i=4289949&c=AIR&s=MID Defensenews])](/news/2009/09/22/a-mid-air-collision-destroys-iran-s-only-awacs-equipped-aircraft-an-ilyushin-il-76md-http-www2-debka-com-headline-php-hid-6280-debka.md)
 _Context: AWACS, Ilyushin Il-76, Iran, mid-air collision_

 ### [ A gang of racist youths are sent to jail for a string of attacks on foreigners in Moscow, Russia, in 2008. ](/news/2009/09/22/a-gang-of-racist-youths-are-sent-to-jail-for-a-string-of-attacks-on-foreigners-in-moscow-russia-in-2008.md)
-_Context: Moscow, Russia, racist_
+_Context: Moscow, Russia, racial bias_

 ### [ U.S. President Barack Obama calls for the resumption of the Middle East peace process in meetings with the Prime Minister of Israel Benjamin Netanyahu and the President of the Palestinian Authority Mahmoud Abbas. ](/news/2009/09/22/u-s-president-barack-obama-calls-for-the-resumption-of-the-middle-east-peace-process-in-meetings-with-the-prime-minister-of-israel-benjami.md)
 _Context: Benjamin Netanyahu, Mahmoud Abbas, Middle East, Obama, Palestinian Authority President, President, Prime Minister of Israel_